On this page

 fetchProducts(filters)

-Objects and arrays are compared by reference, not value. { category: 'books' } creates a new object every render — React sees a new reference, treats it as a changed dependency, runs the effect again.
+Objects and arrays are compared by reference, not value. { category: 'books' } creates a new object on every render.
+React sees a new reference, treats it as a changed dependency, and runs the effect again.

 javascript